Psycho (Post Malone song): Critical reception

 Sheldon Pearce of Pitchfork deemed the song a combination of "some of the least interesting raps you could possibly imagine" and "a downer that won't quit", writing that it "uses concepts that have been played out in hip-hop for years".
 Patrick Hosken of MTV News opined that the song "finds a late-night vibe that, away from the madness of crunching guitars, unfolds like a chill celebration of luxury".
 Mitch Findlay of HotNewHipHop wrote that it "continues the formula set by" Post Malone's previous single "Rockstar", and that they share "a few melodic similarities", describing "Psycho" as "more subdued" in comparison.
 The track was named the worst song of 2018 by Time.

 Music video

 The official music video for "Psycho" was released on March 22, 2018, on Post Malone's Vevo YouTube channel.
 It was directed by James DeFina.
-It features Malone riding on a FV103 Spartan armored personnel carrier, fighting a wolf with a flamethrower, and Malone with Sign amidst the wreckage of ruined aircraft.
-As of May 2023, the video has received more than 1 billion views on YouTube.
+It features Malone riding on a FV103 Spartan armored personnel carrier, in what appears to be a post apocalyptic world.
+Before fighting a wolf with a flamethrower when trying to rescue a homeless little girl.
+While Ty is revealed to be inside of the tank, and gets out with Malone amidst the wreckage of ruined aircraft.